jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Water is here.
 Clay is here.
 We need both.
 Plants are different now.
 Less minerals.
 We must come here for clay.

 Remember, bees follow flowers.
 Flowers follow bees.
 Danger animals follow us.
 Danger animals are ghosts.
 We must listen.
 Deer eat trees.
-We need grass.
+We need tall grass.

 I see ghost!
 I see tiger! says Youngest Sister.

 Together!
 Together!
 Family come together.
 Kids in center!
 Tusks outside.
 We safe!
 Watch Oldest Daughter.
 We stay.
-We always stay together.
+We stay together.
 Watch kids.
 Watch Oldest Daughter.
 I see no tiger!

 Male With Big Tusks to front!